aws-vls-dub/eks/labs/08-namespaces/README.md

 ## Define the namespaces

-Check the pod definition `namespaces.yaml` in the editor.
+Check the namespace definition `namespaces.yaml` in the editor.

 ```yaml
 apiVersion: v1